Diet After Gallbladder Removal Surgery

 Even though most people can return to their normal diet soon after surgery, some people have difficulties for months or even years after surgery.
-I know a guy who still can’t drink his favorite beer.
-He had his gallbladder removed over a year ago.
+I knew a guy who still couldn't drink his favorite beer one year after his gallbladder surgery.

 Avoid Difficult Foods

 A healthy well-balanced diet contains fat.
-Fat is an important part of our diet.
-It contains key raw materials required for optimal health.
+It is an important part of our diet and contains key raw materials required for optimal health.

 Once you are confident with getting back to your normal diet, you should be careful not to consume too much food in one sitting.
 It can cause pain and discomfort due to indigestion.